sentinel-official/docs/docs/node-monitoring/metrics/exporters/cosmos-validator-exporter.md

 # signing-infos metrics (like missed blocks counter).
 # You can get your consensus-address by running "<appd> tendermint show-address" on your validator node,
 # if you are not using KMS solutions.
+# If you are using it to track a consumer chain validator and if you are using the assigned key,
+# please make sure to use the consensus address of this chain and not the provider chain one.
 validators = [
-    { address = "<your_sentvaloper_address>", consensus-address = "<your_sentvalcons_address>" }
+    { address = "<your_senvaloper_address>", consensus-address = "<your_sentvalcons_address>" }
 ]
+# Set this to true for ICS provider chains (such as Cosmos Hub).
+# If true, it enabled querying provider's consumer chains, which will fail if ICS is not enabled
+# (so for all chains except Cosmos Hub basically).
+# Defaults to false.
+is-provider = false

 # List of queries to enable/disable.
 # If the list is not provided, or the value for query is not specified,
 # then this query will be enabled.
 Useful if some queries on some chains are broken or
 # do not return any meaningful value (like signing info on e-Money) or are too heavy and
 # the node can't handle such requests (like delegators count on Cosmos Hub).
 [chains.queries]
-# Query for validator info
-validator = true
-# Query for delegators count
+# Query for delegators count.
+Isn't used on consumer chains.
 delegations = true
-# Query for unbonding delegations count
+# Query for unbonding delegations count.
+Isn't used on consumer chains.
 unbonds = true
-# Query for self-delegated amount
+# Query for self-delegated amount.
+Isn't used on consumer chains.
 self-delegation = true
 # Query for all delegators count/ranking.
-Also used in total bonded tokens calculation.
+Also used in total bonded tokens calculation and validator info.
 validators = true
+# Query for consumer chain's validators.
+Used in metric representing active validators count on chain.
+consumer-validators = true
+# Query for consumer chains list and info on provider.
+Only used on ICS provider chains.
+consumer-info = true
-# Query for validator unclaimed commission
+# Query for validator unclaimed commission.
+Isn't used on consumer chains.
 commission = true
-# Query for validator unclaimed self-delegated rewards
+# Query for validator unclaimed self-delegated rewards.
+Isn't used on consumer chains.
 rewards = true
 # Query for validator wallet balance
 balance = true
+# Query for validator's consumer assigned key.
+Only used for ICS.
+# If disabled, then it'll be assumed that the validator is not using assigned keys.
+assigned-key = true
 # Query for validator signing info
 signing-info = true
 # Query for chain slashing params/missed blocks window
 slashing-params = true
+# Query for consumer's soft opt-out threshold.
+Is only used on consumer chains.
+params = true
-# Query for chain staking params/max validators count
+# Query for chain staking params/max validators count.
+Isn't used on consumer chains.
 staking-params = true
+# Query for node info (chain_id, app/cosmos-sdk/tendermint version, app name)
+node-info = true
 ```

 </p>